 A placement file is a set of documents assembled by the candidate to support his/her application for a teaching position.
-It includes information about your education, professional experience, and professional references.
-Your file is housed permanently in the MiT Program Office.
-Your placement file will be important to you throughout your career in education.
-You will be expected to update the information in your file and add new written references whenever you look for a new position.
-As an educator, your placement file is an important professional record.
+It includes information about candidates' education, professional experience, and professional references.
+Files are housed permanently in the MiT Program Office.
+A placement file will be important throughout a candidate's career in education.
+Candidates will be expected to update the information in their files and add new written references whenever they seek a new position.
+For educators, a placement file is an important professional record.

-You will start your placement file in Year 2 of the program after receiving the necessary information and forms.
-It is important to request references from both your Fall and Spring cooperating teachers and building principals.
-Reference forms and instructions are available on the MIT web site and completed forms should be returned to the Education Field Experience Office.
+Candidates will start placement files in Year 2 of the program after receiving the necessary information and forms.
+It is important that candidates request references from both their fall and spring mentor teachers and building principals.
+Reference forms and instructions are available on the MIT web site.
+Completed forms should be returned to the Education Field Experience Office.